fhd/clostache/README.md

 Sections start with a tag beginning with `{{#` and end with one beginning with `{{/`.
-Their content is only rendered if the data is either the boolean value `true` or a non-empty list.
+Their content is only rendered if the data is either the boolean value `true`, a value or a non-empty list.

 Template: